maxwellito/vivus/readme.md

 ## Troubleshoot

 For Firefox users, you might encounter some glitches, depending on your SVG and browser version.
 On versions before 36, there is a problem to retrieve path length via `getTotalLength` method.
-Returning 174321516544 instead of 209 (I'm not exagerating, it come from a real case), messing up the entire animation treatment.
+Returning 174321516544 instead of 209 (I'm not exaggerating, it come from a real case), messing up the entire animation treatment.
 Unfortunately, there's nothing that this library can do, this is due to Firefox.
 I hope to find a workaround.
 At the moment, I can only recommend you to test your animation on previous versions of Firefox.

 ## Debug

 For an easier debug, have a look to the attribute `map` of your Vivus object.
 This one contain the mapping of your animation.
-If you're using Google Chrome, I recommand you to use `console.table` to get a nice output of the array, which will make your debug easier.
+If you're using Google Chrome, I recommend you to use `console.table` to get a nice output of the array, which will make your debug easier.

 ```javascript
 var logo = new Vivus('myLogo', {type: 'scenario-sync'});